MtnFlyer83/AppBinaries/README.txt

-This repository contains stand alone executables for 32- and 64-bit Windows.
+This repository contains KochChart stand-alone executables for 32- and 64-bit Windows.